What Is The Difference Between A Single and Double Stage Intake Grille

 A double stage grille can handle a max average air speed of 9m/sec before they become ineffective.
 We work on max 7 m/sec for safety.

-Two stage intake grille cross section
+Two stage grille inner view

 The green arrows signify air in and the red signify air out.